jchessen/master_project/README.md

 # master_project
 Repository containing code developed during the master project.
 The data products used in the thesis are available in the links below.
-Our processed results based on these dataproducts are in the results-folder, along with scripts for plotting the results.
+Our processed results based on these data products are in the results-folder, along with scripts for plotting the results.

 I acknowledge the following agencies and institutions for providing data crucial for the research in this thesis: